Atmosera-CoPilot-Dev/copilot-examples/api/api-readme.md

 Temperature: 14.6, Time: 2023-12-10T21:45
 ```

+# Try 4 - Adding unit tests.

+Assuming the app is basically working, we can add some unit test in multiple ways.
+One way is to prompt at the bottom the `weather.py` file with:

+`# Unit test run with pytest to check if the function works properly`

 # Some basic error checking

 At this point we should have basic cmd-line utility running that returns the current temperature and time of temp on the cmd-line.